Crimes of Passion (1984 film): Plot

 Grady admits he may leave his wife and children, but Joanna feels put-upon and depressed.
 She seeks solace in turning tricks because the encounters are not fraught with emotional entanglements.
 She dominates a young policeman in an S&M session, penetrating him with his nightstick, and endures a botched threesome in a limousine.
 A session with a dying man whose wife wants China Blue to give him sexual gratification one last time inspires Joanna to reveal her real first name, suggesting for the first time that she is the proverbial "hooker with a heart of gold"---and compelling her to begin facing the truth about herself and her double life.

 Shayne grows increasingly psychotic: he carries a sharpened metallic vibrator he nicknames "Superman" and starts stalking Joanna.
 He moves into a seedy motel next door to her nighttime place of business and watches her activities through a peephole.
 He also sets up a shrine with candles and numerous photos of her.
 Sensing that he is mentally unhinged, Joanna no longer wishes to see him, but Shayne follows her home to her actual apartment.
 Once there, he begs her to kill him.

 Grady comes there to tell Joanna that he has left home.
 He hears shouting from her apartment, breaks down her door and finds someone he assumes is Joanna, cowering in terror, not realizing it is actually Shayne in her China Blue disguise.
 Joanna, now wearing Shayne's clothing, leaps from the shadows and stabs Shayne with the "Superman" vibrator before he can attack Grady with a large pair of scissors.
-Shayne dies, convinced that his sacrifice has "saved" them both.
+Shayne dies.

-The film ends with Grady addressing his group therapist about his new relationship with a woman named Joanna.
+Grady addresses to his group therapist about his new relationship with a woman named Joanna.